 Welcome to the United Church of Sun City

 The choir sings from the first Sunday in October and finishes the end of May.
 They perform a Lenten cantata on Palm Sunday and an Advent/Christmas cantata the Sunday before Christmas.
 The cantatas are accompanied by 13 musicians from the Phoenix Symphony Orchestra and Beverly.
 Young singers from ASU music department and valley music teachers join the choir for our two cantatas.
-Our soloists, Kira Kadel, soprano; Ron Cammel, bass; and Nicholaus Pullin, tenor; lead each section in the choir and perform special music and introits as trios, duets, and solos.
+Our soloists, Kira Kadel, soprano; Ron Cammel, bass; and Alan Paulson, tenor lead each section in the choir and perform special music and introits as trios, duets, and solos.

 We have solo instrumentalists joining us throughout the year also from the Phoenix Symphony.
 We are so fortunate to have an organist who is friends with them.
 And now we are!!

-Ron Cammel began Sunday, September 18 as our new bass soloist.
-Ron has sung in choirs most of his life.
+Ron Cammel has sung in choirs most of his life.
 Originally from Canton, Ohio, he sang with the Canton Civic Opera for thirteen years.
 In Grand Rapids, Michigan, he sang with the Grand Rapids Choir of Men and Boys.
 Church choir has been a regular part of his life as well.
 We welcome him as bass soloist to our music ministry.

-Kira Kadel is currently attending ASU as a psychology major, and she is an ariZoni nominated and NYA winning actress, and make-up designer.
+Kira Kadel is currently attending ASU as a psychology major, and she is an ariZoni nominated and NYA winning actress and make-up designer.
 She recently began interning in the costume shop at ASU Lyric Opera Theatre and found her passion for sewing and theatrical costume design.
 A veteran actress, she has performed in over 40 community theater productions.
-Recently, she was Dorothy Brock in 42nd Street (NYA Winner, ariZoni Nom.), Ina Tortunesky in John Lennon and Me (ariZoni Nom.) and Dorothy Quimby in Ramona Quimby (ariZoni Nom.), all at Spotlight Youth Theatre.
-Kira also sings professionally with the Royal Renaissance Singers, and is thankful for the continuous support she receives from her boyfriend of 7 years Jacob Funk
+Recently, she was Dorothy Brock in 42nd Street (NYA Winner, ariZoni Nom.), Ina Tortunesky in John Lennon and Me (ariZoni Nom.), and Dorothy Quimby in Ramona Quimby (ariZoni Nom.), all at Spotlight Youth Theatre.
+Kira also sings professionally with the Royal Renaissance Singers, and is thankful for the continuous support she receives from her boyfriend of seven years Jacob Funk.